The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Introduction

-There is a certain connection among Pad\'e approximation/interpolation and Painlev\'e/Garnier systems.
-The ``{\it Pad\'e method}" gives time evolution equations, scalar Lax pairs and determinant formulae of special solutions simultaneously, by starting from suitable problems of Pad\'e approximation (of differential grid)/interpolation (of difference grid).
-In \cite{Yamada09-1} the Pad\'e method has been applied to continuous Painlev\'e equations of type $P_{\rm VI}$, $P_{\rm V}$, $P_{\rm IV}$ and the Garnier system\footnote{For the works related to the Garnier system, see \cite{Mano12} (Pad\'e approximation), \cite{MT14,MT17} (Hermite-Pad\'e approximation). } using differential grid (i.e. Pad\'e approximation) by Y.Yamada.
+There exists a certain connection among Pad\'e approximation/interpolation and continuous/discrete Painlev\'e/Garnier systems\footnote{Recently it has been shown in \cite{Mano12,MT14,MT17,NY21} that Hermite-Pad\'e approximation is related to the continuous Garnier system.}.
+The {\it Pad\'e method} gives time evolution equations, scalar Lax pairs and determinant formulae of special solutions simultaneously, by starting from suitable problems of Pad\'e approximation (of differential grid)/interpolation (of difference grid) as in Table \ref{tb:work}.
+In \cite{Yamada09-1} the Pad\'e method has been applied to continuous Painlev\'e equations of type $P_{\rm VI}$, $P_{\rm V}$, $P_{\rm IV}$ and the continuous Garnier system using differential grid (i.e. Pad\'e approximation) by Y.Yamada.